C-Earl/Distributed_GA/README.md

 		return fitness
 ```

 4. The final step is to make the file runnable.
-To do this, add the following to the very bottom of your file, and fill in the empty arguments:
+To do this, add the following to the very bottom of your file, and fill in the missing arguments:
 ```Python
 if __name__ == '__main__':
   import os